Wildlife of Bhutan

 The Kingdom of Bhutan is a small, landlocked nation nestled in the southern slopes of the Eastern Himalaya.
 To its north lies the Tibet Autonomous Region of China and to the west, south and east lies the Indian states of Sikkim, Bengal, Assam and Arunachal Pradesh.

 The terrain is some of the most rugged in the world, characterised by huge variations in altitude.
 Within the 150 miles between the southern and northern borders, Bhutan's elevation rises from 150 to more than 7,500 metres.
 This great geographical diversity combined with equally diverse climate conditions contributes to Bhutan's outstanding range of biodiversity and ecosystems.

 The tiger, one-horned rhino, golden langur, clouded leopard, hispid hare and the sloth bear live in the lush tropical lowland and hardwood forests in the south.
-In the temperate zone, grey langur, tiger, common leopard, goral and serow are found in mixed conifer, broadleaf and pine forests.
+In the temperate zone, grey langur, tiger, leopard, goral and serow are found in mixed conifer, broadleaf and pine forests.
 Fruit bearing trees and bamboo provide habitat for the Himalayan black bear, red panda, squirrel, sambar, wild pig and barking deer.
 The alpine habitats of the great Himalayan range in the north are home to the snow leopard, blue sheep, marmot, antelope and Himalayan musk deer.

-Flora and birds abound with more than 770 species of bird and 5,400 species of plants known to occur throughout the kingdom.
+As of 2017 there are 4567 known species of flower plants and another 709 species of ferns and mosses.
+Regarding vertebrates, there are 736 species of birds, 129 species of mammals and 158 species of amphibians and reptiles.

+In Bhutan forest cover is around 71% of the total land area, equivalent to 2,725,080 hectares (ha) of forest in 2020, up from 2,506,720 hectares (ha) in 1990.
+In 2020, naturally regenerating forest covered 2,704,260 hectares (ha) and planted forest covered 20,820 hectares (ha).
+Of the naturally regenerating forest 15% was reported to be primary forest (consisting of native tree species with no clearly visible indications of human activity) and around 41% of the forest area was found within protected areas.
+For the year 2015, 100% of the forest area was reported to be under public ownership.